-This assessment should take place towards the end of the programme to ensure that students have covered the topics which will be assessed within the Graded Unit.
+This assessment should take place towards the end of the first year of the programme to ensure that students have covered the topics which will be assessed within the Graded Unit.

 Graded Unit 2 is a project investigation to be completed on an open-book basis over a period of time.